XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-automatically-on-linux.md

 These instructions assume you have already installed `rippled` [from the `yum` repository (CentOS/RedHat)](install-rippled-on-centos-rhel-with-yum.html) or [using `apt` (Ubuntu/Debian)](install-rippled-on-ubuntu.html).

 **Warning:** As of version 1.3.0, the install and upgrade process has changed.
-Automatic updates **will not** upgrade to `rippled` 1.3.0.
+Automatic updates **will not** upgrade from `rippled` 1.2.4 or lower to `rippled` 1.3.0 or higher.
 If you have `rippled` v1.2.4 or lower installed, follow the [rippled 1.3.0 migration instructions](rippled-1-3-0-migration-instructions.html) first.
 After performing the migration, automatic updates should work again.

 To set up automatic updates, complete the following steps: